 The Strand is a place of grandeur – the very opposite of the suburban shopping mall.
 Open since 1892, it's an ornate, multi-level thoroughfare that houses premium Australian fashion designers (Dion Lee, Jac+ Jack, Sass & Bide), dapper chapeaus at Strand Hatters and stylish clogs inside Nordic fashion boutique Funkis.
 Not needing new clothes?
 Drop in anyway to marvel at the beautiful architecture and buy some truffles at Haigh's, the country's oldest chocolate retailer.

 Get yours with the lot: two scoops of ice cream (we go for cinnamon and Italian custard) and whipped cream sandwiched in a brioche bun spread with Nutella.
 The first bite is definitely the messiest: the insides have a habit of oozing out the sides, covering every surface in a pornographic mix of spiced gelato and blobs of cream.
 Rip the top off your bun, and use it as a makeshift spoon, swiping the spillage as you go.
-This is definitely one to eat sitting down.

 It may be shut after sundown but this Inner West brewery knows how to get the good times rolling during the daylight hours.
 Firstly they let people bring their dogs so you get a designer dog parade with your craft brew.
 Got a little tacker in tow?
 There’s always a bunch of kids in attendance too.
 Young Henrys is all about the inclusive afternoon sessions and in addition to great craft beers and a seriously refreshing cloudy cider, on weekends they bring the snacks to you by getting food trucks to pull up to the brewery door.